Vivekkosare/TreasureHunt/README.md

 # TreasureHunt
-This is a console app in .Net core where a player navigates through the maze rooms to find a treasure
+This is a console app in .Net core where a player navigates through the maze rooms to find a treasure Please unzip the TreasureHunt.zip file to fetch the complete code